Mission Remission is the hub for cancer survivors – we share hundreds of inspirational stories and practical strategies to move forward after cancer.

 Laura Fulcher – Founder

-She's a qualified secondary English teacher and has conducted research in community development and parental involvement in education.
-Over the last five years, she's transferred these skills to the wonderful world of heath.
+She's a secondary school English teacher and has researched community-building, parental involvement, and narratives for change in education.
+Over the last six years, she's transferred her skills to the wonderful world of heath.

 Lisa founded Illuminate in November 2013, recognising through her experience as a Vocational Rehabilitation Consultant and Trainer, that there is still a stigma surrounding mental health and disability.